 The caramelized flavor of the Biscoff crust really sets this pumpkin cheesecake apart from others.
 Some prefer to do the crust just on the bottom but I think more is better, so up the sides, I went.
 I also like a thick crust, the richness of the crust and creaminess of the cheesecake compliment each other so well.

-I can GUARANTEE you I will be making this again before Halloween, I loved it, my friends loved it and so did my family.
+I can GUARANTEE you I will be making this again before Halloween (along with my Pumpkin Blondies Recipe).
 If you want another fall-inspired cheesecake try my pecan pie cheesecake.
+These are both a perfect Thanksgiving dessert!

 It's not hard to make a cheesecake, you just need patience.
 And you should start with a great crust.